 My favorite type of rewards points are transferrable points, which simply means points that you can transfer out to travel partners.
 Transferrable points give you more flexibility because of the multiple travel transfer partner options, and because they can be redeemed at a higher value than fixed value points.

-For example, the Chase Sapphire Preferred® Card earns Ultimate Rewards points which can be transferred out to 11 travel partners.
+For example, the Chase Sapphire Preferred® Card earns Ultimate Rewards points which can be transferred out to travel partners.
 One of those partners is United Airlines.
 Once you transfer your points out to United, you can book a round-trip ticket to Europe for only 60,000 miles in economy.
 This is easily worth $1,500.
-If you were to use fixed value points for this flight, from say, the Capital One Venture card, you would have to have 150,000 points.
-No thanks!

 - Ultimate Rewards: Chase Sapphire Preferred® Card

-- Capital One Venture or Chase Sapphire Preferred?
+- Chase Sapphire Preferred vs Capital One Venture

 Read, Read, Read